What to do after your AED has been utilized in an Emergency

 If your AED is registered with the Heart Safe AED Database, you will be able to log in to your account and fill out a Sudden Cardiac Arrest Report Form.
 Here, you will enter details about the medical event that occurred, if they are available.
 Information being reported on the form includes the date and time of the incident, whether the AED was applied to the patient, and how many shocks were administered (if any).

 When you submit a Sudden Cardiac Arrest Report Form, a member of the Public Access to Defibrillation Team will follow up with you to make sure you have support and resources after the incident.
 This includes steps on how to submit for reimbursement of replacement pads (not available for AHS facilities).

 You may also want to complete your monthly inspection at this time to confirm that all aspects of the AED are in working order and ready for use.
 Monthly inspections involve verifying the readiness indicator, pads, batteries, storage cabinet, and responder kit.
 Additional checks may be involved as well.
 More information can be found in the member area of www.heart-safe.ca.

 Consult your manufacturer’s website for a digital copy of your manual.
 Read through and confirm requirements for maintaining your AED.
 While AEDs are designed to perform periodic self-checks, you may choose to run a self-diagnostic on the machine after use.
 The manual will provide details on how to do this.

 After Incident Support

-The Public Access to Defibrillation Program is always available to offer additional assistance, whether that be answering questions and inquiries, participating in discussion or listening to suggestions.
-We can be reached by emailing PAD@ahs.ca, or by calling our toll-free number at 1-866-786-1440.
+The Public Access to Defibrillation Program is always available to offer additional assistance, whether that be answering questions and inquiries, participating in discussions, or listening to suggestions.
+We can be reached by emailing PAD@ahs.ca or by calling our toll-free number at 1-866-786-1440.